For RAD Participants

 If your research project is NEW and does not yet have IRB-Approval study…

 If your research project has NOT yet received IRB review, please submit it through our new electronic system, IRBNet, as soon as possible.
-Office of Research Compliance recommends not waiting close to the RAD submission deadline (February 3, 2020) to submit your project for IRB review.
+Office of Research Compliance/North Texas Regional IRB recommends not waiting close to the RAD submission deadline (February 3, 2020) to submit your project for IRB review.
 This is necessary in order for the IRB to carry out an effective review of the research project as required by the federal regulations.
 Also note that if any clarification or documentation is needed during IRB review this could delay your submission to RAD.
-Therefore, please allow at least two weeks for a thorough IRB review.
+Therefore, please allow at least three weeks for an IRB review.
+Note: When submitting your project, please also inform the North Texas Regional IRB office that this project is being submitted for presentation at RAD – this note can be included within your initial submission comments in IRBNet.

 For these NEW projects, submit your IRB Application packet through our new electronic system, IRBNet, BEFORE Wednesday, January 15, 2020.
 Any IRB application submitted AFTER Wednesday, January 15, 2020 will NOT be considered for RAD.
 NOTE: No paper based submissions are being accepted at this time.
 Please refer to the North Texas Regional IRB homepage for guidance material on how to register with IRBNet and create a new project.